-Europe is soon going to be not such an easy place to visit if you are not a European Union citizen.
 The E.U. has introduced a pre-travel authorisation system, or European visa waiver called ETIAS, which will affect travel to Bulgaria and just about every other European country too.
-The E.U. member states have been bombarded with terrorist threats as well as a huge influx of foreign refugees over the last few years, and this has made Europe feel a more frightening place for everyone.
+The E.U. member states have experienced terrorist events and ongoing threats as well as a huge influx of foreign refugees over the last few years, and this has made Europe seem a more frightening place.

 It is hoped that the new ETIAS system will reduce the number of potentially nasty people or criminals having legal access to Europe and make the E.U. a little safer.
-Not everyone will need to apply for a Bulgaria ETIAS visa waiver in advance as it won’t affect those people who are already citizens of the E.U., but it could affect many foreign visitors who up to now haven’t needed to apply for a visa in advance of their arrival in Europe.
+Not everyone will need to apply for an ETIAS in advance as it won’t affect those people who are already citizens of the E.U., but it could affect many foreign visitors who up to now haven’t needed to apply for a visa in advance of their arrival in Europe.

 Is Bulgaria in Schengen or the E.U.?

-Like most E.U. member states, with a very few exceptions (Britain, Ireland, Romania and Cyprus are examples), Bulgaria is a member of the E.U. yet is not a full member of the Schengen but is in the process of joining.
+Like most E.U. member states, with a very few exceptions, Bulgaria is a member of the E.U. yet is not a full member of the Schengen but is in the process of joining.
 This distinction continues to puzzle and confuse people from outside Europe.
-In fact, it even confuses people in Europe!
+In fact, it even confuses people in Europe.
 While the E.U. was originally set up to provide a free trade zone within its borders, Schengen was set up to make immigration and border formalities the same throughout.

 If you are traveling to Bulgaria for a short tourism or business visit, you may either be able to travel visa-free or require a Bulgarian visa.
 Although by 2023, this could change if Bulgaria joins the Schengen zone.
 If by 2023 Bulgaria joins the Schengen, then you will either need an ETIAS if you currently travel visa-free, or you will likely need a Schengen visa if you currently require a Bulgarian visa for short tourism or business visits.